Donald DePaolo

-Donald James DePaolo is an American professor of geochemistry in the Department of Earth and Planetary Science at the University of California, Berkeley and Associate Laboratory Director for Energy and Environmental Sciences at the Lawrence Berkeley National Laboratory.
+Donald James DePaolo (born 1951) is an American professor of geochemistry in the department of earth and planetary science at the University of California, Berkeley and associate laboratory director for energy and environmental sciences at the Lawrence Berkeley National Laboratory.

 Biographical summary

-Donald J. DePaolo was born in 1951.
-He grew up in upstate New York.
+DePaolo was born in 1951 and grew up in upstate New York.

 Career

-DePaolo received his B.S. degree with Honors in Geology from Binghamton University in 1973 and earned his Ph.D. in geology with a minor in chemistry under Gerald Wasserburg at the California Institute of Technology in 1978.
-In the same year, DePaolo began an assistant professorship at the University of California, Los Angeles Department of Geology and Geochemistry and subsequently earned his associate (1981–1983) and full professorship (1983–1988).
-In 1988, he began his term as Professor of Geochemistry at the University of California, Berkeley in the Department of Earth and Planetary Science, with a joint appointment as a Faculty Scientist in the Earth Sciences Division at the Lawrence Berkeley National Laboratory (LBNL) [1].
-Upon his arrival in Berkeley, Dr. DePaolo established the Center for Isotope Geochemistry, a joint research facility between LBNL and UC Berkeley [2].
+DePaolo received his B.S. degree with honors in geology from Binghamton University in 1973 and earned his Ph.D. in geology with a minor in chemistry under Gerald Wasserburg at the California Institute of Technology in 1978.
+That same year, he began an assistant professorship at the University of California, Los Angeles Department of Geology and Geochemistry and subsequently earned his associate (1981–1983) and full professorship (1983–1988).

+In 1988, he began his term as professor of geochemistry at the University of California, Berkeley in the department of earth and planetary science, with a joint appointment as a faculty scientist in the earth sciences division at the Lawrence Berkeley National Laboratory.
+Upon his arrival at LBNL, DePaolo established the Center for Isotope Geochemistry, a joint research facility between LBNL and UC Berkeley.

 In 1998, he was made the Class of 1951 Professor of Geochemistry, and served as chair of the department from 1990 to 1993.
-From 1998 to 2006 DePaolo served as Geochemistry Department Head at LBNL, in 2007 he became Earth Sciences Division Director and from 2010 to 2011 he served as Acting Associate Laboratory Director for Energy and Environmental Sciences before accepting the position permanently on April 1, 2011.
-In Spring of 2009, DePaolo became the Director of the Center for Nanoscale Control of Geologic CO_{2} (EFRC) [3].
+From 1998 to 2006 DePaolo served as geochemistry department head at LBNL; in 2007 he became earth sciences division director and from 2010 to 2011 he served as acting associate laboratory director for energy and environmental sciences before accepting the position permanently on April 1, 2011.
+In 2009, DePaolo became the director of the Center for Nanoscale Control of Geologic CO_{2} (EFRC).